clabat9/Tangent-Bundle-Neural-Networks/README.md

 	<img src="https://github.com/clabat9/Tangent-Bundle-Neural-Networks/blob/main/sphere_ex_cropped.jpg?raw=true" alt="drawing" width="400"/>
 </p>

-**"Tangent Bundle Convolutional Learning: from Manifolds to Celullar Sheaves and Back"**
+**1) "Tangent Bundle Convolutional Learning: from Manifolds to Celullar Sheaves and Back"**

 ## Abstract
  In this work we introduce a convolution operation over the tangent bundle of